w3c/wot-architecture/explainer/explainer11.md

 in a WoT Thing Description.

 #### WoT Security and Privacy Considerations
-The final building block is security, which is a cross-cutting concern.
+The final building blocks are security and privacy, which are cross-cutting concerns.
 IoT devices and services generally have strong security and privacy requirements, and the WoT Architecture deals with this aspect of WoT systems in several ways.